 To help give you a little perspective on how long this situation has been going on, it was roughly a year ago, on 03/18/2020, when our then Grand Master John Trauner issued a dictum stopping all Masonic in-person gatherings in California until further notice.
 Little did we know that a new piece of technology was going to be introduced into our lives, leading us to create a "waist-up video-ready" version of ourselves, the better to withstand many incumbent video calls.
 Zoom comes here?

-There are plenty of things to look forward to this year, and not just the return of, uhem, everything - at some point, sports, culture, travel, in-person get-togethers with the people you love and care about, will hopefully all make a comeback.
+There are plenty of things to look forward to this year, and not just the return of, ahem, everything - at some point, sports, culture, travel, in-person get-togethers with the people you love and care about, will hopefully all make a comeback.
 Either through our fraternal Mystic Tie or collective consciousness, we have all been eagerly anticipating those gregarious occasions.
 Open doors, no restrictions, no hesitation, no facemasks, and a big yes to hugs and handshakes.

 But 2021 should have a lot more going for it than just the promise of a return to normalcy.
 Here is a sampling of all the other good stuff coming your way over soon.
 Get ready!